simakro/NoTrAmp/README.md

 ## <a name="intro"></a>Introduction

 NoTrAmp is a Tool for super fast trimming and read-depth normalization of amplicon reads.
-It is designed to be used in amplicon-tiling panels (or other multiplexed amplicon sequencing approaches) to cap coverage of each amplicon and to trim amplicons to their appropriate length removing barcodes, adpaters and primers (if desired) in a single clipping step.
+It is designed to be used in amplicon-tiling panels (or similar multiplexed amplicon sequencing approaches) to cap coverage of each amplicon and to trim amplicons to their appropriate length removing barcodes, adpaters and primers (if desired) in a single clipping step.

 Amplicon-tiling schemes are employed to target and amplify specific sequences and enable coverage of longer regions of DNA with small, contiguous segments using overlapping amplicons.